Netanyahu says preventing nuclear Iran his primary challenge

 "The first challenge was and remains preventing Iran from obtaining nuclear weapons," he said in his speech.

-Netanyahu has called Tehran's nuclear program an existential threat to Israel and has stoked international concern by hinted strongly at possible Israeli military action to stop Iran from developing an atomic bomb.
+Netanyahu has called Tehran's nuclear programme an existential threat to Israel and has stoked international concern by hinted strongly at possible Israeli military action to stop Iran from developing an atomic bomb.

 He has said that by the summer, Iran may reach a level of uranium enrichment that would enable it to move rapidly towards building a nuclear weapon.